gnodi/danf/README.md

 ### Why use Danf instead of another framework?

-Danf is not better as any other existing framework but it has its own proposal.
-Danf is an agnostic framework: it will not force you to use sockets or this or that database.
-It will just help you to make a strong application thanks to a 3 layers architecture:
+Danf is not better as any other existing framework or library but it has its own proposal.
+Danf is an agnostic framework: it will not force you to use sockets or this or that database or a big client library phagocyting all the others (with heavy impact on architecture, bookmarquing, security, ...).In fact, it just provides a layer to help in making strong architectures and use the power of Node.js in an easy way.
+You can still use all your prefered client or server libraries/packages with Danf!

+Here is a fast description of its 3 layers architecture:
 - Model: implement your code in "classes" and use a dynamic dependency injection (SOA) to make a low coupling between your components
 - Sequencing: abstract parallel and series synchronous and asynchronous executions of methods of your model instances
 - Event: plug events on your sequences (HTTP requests, socket messages, commands, DOM events, ...)